 Type 8 filter drain

 At EasyMerchant we supply the Type 8 filter drain.
-A filter style drain is a single wall PVCu perforated and corrugated pipe that is already wrapped in geotextile membrane.
-The membrane is made out of polypropylene/ polyethylene filaments which are heat sealed.
+Although commonly mistaken for being twinwall, the filter drain is actually a single wall perforated but corrugated pipe that is already wrapped in geotextile membrane.
+The membrane is made out of polypropylene/ polyethylene filaments which are heat sealed and needle punched to allow water to get in or out.

-Through using the type 8 pipe it reduces the need for surrounding aggregate to be used which is advantageous when working on projects such as roads where traffic may disturb gravel and dirt etc. Along with this the pipe is able to absorb water which decreases the chance of standing water.
+The type 8 filter drain reduces the need for surrounding aggregate to be used which is advantageous when working on projects such as roads where traffic may disturb gravel and dirt etc. The pipe is able to absorb water which decreases the chance of standing water.

-The correct place to install twin wall drainage pipes including types and sizes
+The correct place to install twinwall drainage pipes including the different types and sizes:

-There are many projects that you can use twinwall pipes for, however you must take into consideration the fact that the larger the diameter of the pipe, the more effective it will be in terms of water flow capacity.
+There are many projects that you can use twinwall pipes for, however you must take into consideration that the more water you need to carry, the larger diameter of pipe you’ll need.

 The basics of installing twinwall drain pipes